heyman/heynote/docs/index.md

 #### Wayland

-Due to a [an issue in Electron](https://github.com/electron/electron/issues/38288), the global hotkey will not work in all applications running under Wayland.
+Due to [an issue in Electron](https://github.com/electron/electron/issues/38288), the global hotkey will not work in all applications running under Wayland.
 In KDE it is possible to work around this limitation by adding this Kwin script:

 ```javascript
 function toggleHeynote() {